 Being a project manager often boils down to bridging the gap between what was expected and what actually happens.
 The more you can plan for contingencies, the better you’ll bridge this gap.

 Resource forecasting is one of the most important responsibilities of a project manager.
 Thorough resource forecasting will make you much better at meeting employee needs.
 In the people-focused creative industry, this can translate into happier employees working on problems they care about.
-And happier employees equals happier clients.
+And happier employees equal happier clients.

 It is also one of the more expansive activities you’ll be involved in.
-Accurate resource forecasting in project management requires that you consider organization-level, industry-level and employee-level factors that affect your work.
+Accurate resource forecasting in project management requires that you consider organization-level, industry-level, and employee-level factors that affect your work.

-Adopt a participative approach where you bring together top management and project managers in forecasting decisions, focus on employees and plan for contingencies for more accurate resource forecasting.
+Adopt a participative approach where you bring together top management and project managers in forecasting decisions, focus on employees, and plan for contingencies for more accurate resource forecasting.

 Workamajig is an all-inclusive marketing project management software that helps great agencies like yours become even greater!
 Eager to incorporate all the tips from this blog into YOUR creative agency?
 Workamajig is your fast-track power tool when it comes to resource forecasting, as well as all project-related business for that matter.